-In a shallow bowl large enough to contain all the chicken pieces, combine the ground coriander and the remaining marinade ingredients.
+- In a bowl large enough to contain all the chicken pieces, combine the ground coriander and the remaining marinade ingredients.
 Mix well, then add the chicken.
 Stir well to coat all the chicken pieces completely.
 Cover and set aside in a refrigerator to marinate overnight.

-Wash the basmati rice in several changes of cold water until water remains clear.
-Cover the rice with cold water and set aside to soak for at least 30 minutes.
+- Wash the rice in several changes of cold water until the water remains clear.
+Cover the rice with luke-warm water and set it aside to soak for at least 30 minutes.
 Drain when ready to start preparing the dish.

-Heat the vegetable oil in a pan or karahi over a medium heat.
+- Heat the vegetable oil in a large pan over medium-low heat.
 Add the onions and fry, stirring often, until they become deep golden brown.
 This may take up to fifteen minutes.
 Remove with a slotted spoon and drain on a plate lined with absorbent paper.
 Set aside.

-Add the whole spices to the pan and fry for one minute.
-Add the chicken and marinade, bring to a simmer, then stir in the tomatoes and salt.
-Simmer uncovered over a medium heat for 20 minutes, or until the chicken is cooked through and the sauce is clinging to the chicken.
-Add as little water as possible to stop sauce from sticking to pan.
-It’s important that the sauce is almost dry by this stage and just coating the chicken.
-Set aside and keep warm.
+- Add the tomatoes to the pan and sprinkle with salt.
+Mix well, reduce the heat and simmer the chicken and masala, uncovered, over medium heat for 20 minutes, or until the chicken is cooked through and the sauce is clinging to the chicken.
+Add as little water as possible to stop the sauce from sticking to the pan.
+Once cooked, set aside and keep warm.

-- Whilst the chicken is cooking, drain the soaked rice and tip into a large pan with two litres of water.
-Add salt, bring to the boil, then reduce heat to a simmer and cook for five minutes, or until the rice is just tender but still firm.
+- Whilst the chicken is cooking, drain the soaked rice and put it into the pot of boiling water.
+Add the salt, return to the boil, then reduce heat to a simmer and cook for five minutes, or until the rice is just tender but still firm.
 Remove from heat and drain well

-Cover with a well-fitting lid.
-Put over a high heat to get the ghee hot and some steam going – lift up the lid to check.
-As soon as you see steam rising, turn down to a very low heat and cook for 20 minutes.
+- Cover with a well-fitting lid.
+Put over high heat to get the ghee hot and some steam rising – lift up the lid to check.
+As soon as you see steam rising, turn down to very low and cook for 25 minutes.

-Remove from heat and allow to stand for five minutes.
+- Turn off the heat and stand the biryani, still covered, for five minutes.

-Turn out onto a large serving platter.
+- Turn the biryani out onto a large serving platter.
 Scrape the bottom of the pan to collect the crusty golden pieces from the bottom.
-Scatter with the rest of the crisp onions and toasted cashews and pistachios.
-Garnish with coriander sprig and serve.
+Scatter with the rest of the crisp onions and the toasted cashews and pistachios.
+Garnish with the coriander sprig and serve.

 - The bottom of the pan will contain crusty, golden fried pieces of rice.
 These are an important part of the dish and should be used.
-If you have cooked on too high a temperature these will appear dark brown and are probably burnt, so should be discarded.
+However, if you have cooked on too high a temperature these will appear dark brown and are probably burnt, so should be discarded.